oscarotero/fol/README.md

 //Get the service value
 $database = $app->get('database');

-//Add other sub-containers compatible with Container-Interop
+//Add other sub-containers compatible with PSR-11
 $app->addContainer($container);

 //And add ServiceProviderInterface instances to register several dependencies